DIVD-NL/web-csirt/csirt.divd.nl/_posts/21-03-08-Exchange-vulnerabilities-update.md

 ### English

-The DIVD has send out thousands of notifications to Dutch organisations with vulnerable Microsoft Exchange servers, internationally even more notifications have been sent.
+DIVD has sent about 42 thousand notifications of vulnerable systemen, responses are positive and fixes are implemented.
+Rescans are on request available.

 Microsoft has published multiple scripts for detection of compromised Exchange servers.
 [Script for detection of webshells](https://github.com/cert-lv/exchange_webshell_detection)